tannerdolby/tannerdolby.com/src/writing/operator-precedence-python.md

 print(a) # 9
 ```

-Explanation: This expression is quite simple, we are simply adding and subtracting values.
-The addition operations happen first and then subtraction.
+Since two operators share an operand like `+ 4 -` where 4 is surrounded by two operators, addition and subtraction.
+We can apply parentheses to the operator that takes the highest precedence (addition here) and continue evaluating the expression.
+Therefore, `5 + 4 - 3` can be written as `(5 + 4) - 3` which equals `9 - 3 = 6`.

 This can be verified by checking the table above and seeing the `+` is the leftmost operator in the Addition & Subtraction group and when comparing operators in the same group, the operator closest to the left has the higher precedence.

-Now for something a little more involved:
+Now for something a bit more involved:

 ```python
 b = 30 / 2 * 5 + (10 + 5) - 3